What to Expect

 What Should I Do With My Kids?

 Your children will not want to miss their Sabbath Schools either, which again start at 9:30 AM and are organized for all children by ages as young as infancy.
 The greeters will show you the right class for your children’s age group or you can check out our interactive facility map to plan ahead.
-During the worship service after Sabbath School, there are “quiet bags” filled with engaging activities for children under 10 years (available next to the back wall of the sanctuary).
-There is also a Mother’s Room for crying or unsettled children on the east wing where you can still hear and see the worship service.
+There is also a Mother’s Room on the east wing where you can take crying or unsettled children during the worship service but still hear and see the service.
 For your convenience, there is also a family bathroom, located in the hall across from the men's and women's bathrooms, equipped with a changing table for infants.

 What's The Schedule?